-The M.A. program in English serves those who wish to expand their understanding of Literature, Writing and Rhetoric, Creative Writing, or Professional Writing in preparation for the humanities workplace.
+The M.A. program in English serves those who wish to expand their understanding of Literature, Creative Writing, Writing and Rhetoric, or Professional Writing in preparation for the humanities workplace.
 Careers that build on the real-time and digital skills of reading, researching, writing, collaborating, arguing, and presenting have never been at more of a premium.
-21st-century careers that reward graduate study in English include teaching (with 30+ and 60+ certification), social media and web-content writing, technical writing (in marketing, public relations and healthcare), law, government, and the arts.
+Twenty-first-century careers that reward graduate study in English include teaching (with 30+ and 60+ certification), the arts, social media and web-content writing, technical writing (in marketing, public relations and healthcare), law, and government.

 All students are eligible to take all courses (noting any pre-requisites).
 Most LITERATURE courses are studies in particular themes, genres, historical periods, or critical approaches; topics vary and are announced during the preceding semester.
+CREATIVE WRITING courses are taught via workshop discussion of student writing supplemented by selected relevant readings; advanced courses emphasize form and technique, with attention to both traditional and contemporary models.
 WRITING AND RHETORIC courses explore current theories and practices in the field of composition, including the teaching of writing, the effect of digital communications and multimedia on writing and literacy, and the development of effective writing strategies in traditional and online forms and publication venues.
-Our CREATIVE WRITING courses are taught via workshop discussion of student writing supplemented by selected relevant readings; advanced courses emphasize form and technique, with attention to both traditional and contemporary models.